megai2/d912pxy/.github/ISSUE_TEMPLATE/bug_report.md

 Please remove/disable all possible interfering software before reporting anything, so you are sure that bug comes from this project.

+If this section is not removed by issue creator, issue will be closed without any comment.

 **Describe the bug**
 A clear and concise description of what the bug is.